 Do humans need meat for good health?

-by Dr Shireen Kassam
+by Dr Shireen Kassam and Michael Metoudi, RD

-The simple answer to this question is a definite NO, and these are the reasons why.
+The simple answer to this question is a definite NO! and these are the reasons why.

 What our ancestors have taught us?

 Humans are opportunistic omnivores.
-We can eat a range of foods and therefore have a choice.
+This means we can eat a range of different foods from plants and animals and therefore have a choice on how we can obtain essential nutrients from our food.
 Our ancestors were foragers, mainly gatherers, and occasional hunters.
-Archaeological evidence suggests that they ate mainly wild plants achieving around 100g of fibre a day, with only occasional meat, when available.
-In fact, more recent data suggests our ancient ancestors were well adapted to eating starchy vegetables and grains.
-The meat consumed would have been from wild animals that differ considerably in nutritional composition, being much lower in saturated fat and higher in omega-3 fatty acids, compared to the meat from factory farmed animals.Â
+Recent data published in the journal Science now suggests our ancient ancestors ate a predominantly plant-rich diet and were well adapted to eating starchy vegetables and grains, achieving around 100g of fibre a day, with only occasional meat, when available.
+We know this through archaeological evidence using modern techniques that analyse both chemical and physical compositions of bones and teeth, which have now been used to evaluate our ancestors’ dietary patterns.
+These are significant findings, as they go against the modern theory that meat is responsible for the large increase in brain size in modern humans.
+The meat, when consumed, would have been from wild animals that differ considerably in nutritional composition, being much lower in saturated fat and higher in omega-3 fatty acids, compared to the meat from factory farmed animals being consumed today.

-From the dawn of nutrition science, we have learnt that the only foods associated with good health are those derived from plants, i.e., fruits, vegetables, whole grains, beans, nuts and seeds.
-Dairy only became a part of our diet after the domestication of animals around 10,000 years ago, and some communities, mainly Europeans, have acquired the ability to digest lactose beyond weaning, yet most of the world remain lactose intolerant, the natural state.Â
+From the dawn of nutrition science, we have learnt that the only foods associated with good health and a reduced risk of chronic diseases, are those derived from plants, i.e. fruits, vegetables, whole grains, legumes such as beans, nuts and seeds.
+Dairy only became a part of our diet after the domestication of animals around 10,000 years ago.
+It is only in some communities, mainly Europeans, who have acquired the ability to digest lactose beyond weaning due to a genetic mutation in the lactase enzyme gene.
+This was only due to selective pressure as a result of extreme famine or food scarcity during those periods for human survival.
+Most of the world remains lactose intolerant, the natural state.

 Isn’t animal protein better quality than plant protein?

-We are obsessed with protein, an obsession fuelled by the meat industry.
-Protein is indeed an essential nutrient, but it only becomes an issue in situations where food is in short supply, such as times of famine, when people are not able to meet their calorie requirements.
 For those of us who can easily meet our calorie needs, protein requirements are easily met and usually exceeded by eating a diet composed of a range of healthy plant foods.
-Beans, nuts and seeds are particularly concentrated sources of plant protein but vegetables and whole grains contain good amounts too.Â
+Legumes such as beans, chickpeas, lentils and soya foods such as tofu, tempeh and edamame, nuts and seeds are particularly concentrated sources of plant protein but vegetables and whole grains in higher proportions often contain adequate amounts too.

-People often worry that plant proteins don’t contain all the required amino acids.
-This is just not true.
-All plants contain all the essential amino acids, just in different proportions to animal sources of protein.
-You don’t need to worry about combining certain foods to make up the right amount of amino acids, you only need to make sure you are eating a variety of foods daily or over a few days.Â
+People often worry that plant proteins don’t contain all the required amino acids and are therefore ‘incomplete’ proteins.
+The belief stems from outdated research from the 1970s, popularized by Frances Moore Lappé in her book Diet for a Small Planet.
+This has been debunked several times, despite it still being believed, even from many health professionals.
+All plants contain all 9 of the essential amino acids that the body requires, just in different proportions to animal sources of protein.
+You therefore don’t need to worry about combining certain foods to make up the right amount of amino acids, you only need to make sure you are eating a variety of plant protein foods daily or over a few days.
+Concerns also exist over the digestibility and absorption of plant protein and therefore their quality being inferior compared to meat.
+This is largely due to two methods that score protein digestibility such as the PDCAAS and the DIAAS scoring systems.
+There are several limitations to these methods, particularly when it comes to plant proteins.
+Most notably the fact it was designed for animals in mind and not humans!.

 Why might plant protein be better for health?